 Trust a Franklin Attorney to Protect Your Rights

-If you are a father whose goal is a more prominent role in the life of your child, this tendency on the part of our state's family law courts does not have to become your reality.
-The Franklin fathers' rights lawyer at Dana McLendon Law wants to level the playing field for fathers and former husbands in the greater Nashville and Middle Tennessee areas.
+If you are a father whose goal is a more prominent role in the life of your child, this tendency on the part of the state's family law courts does not have to become your reality.
+As a Franklin family lawyer, I want to level the playing field for fathers and former husbands in the greater Nashville and Middle Tennessee areas.

-In 1997, our state legislature determined that a parent's gender should not be a help or hindrance when being considered for primary custody of a child.
-At Dana McLendon Law, we want to see this law enforced, so that fathers can become more involved in their children's upbringing.
+In 1997, the state legislature determined that a parent's gender should not be a help or hindrance when being considered for primary custody of a child.
+At Dana McLendon Law, I want to see this law enforced, so fathers can become more involved in their children's upbringing.

 “He was genuinely concerned about the outcome of our cases and walked us through six separate trials.”- Former Client